Find Grad Schools

 800 Yearly Graduations

 North Carolina State University is the 11th most popular school in the nation for students seeking a master's degree in engineering.
 Roughly 36,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-For the 2020-2021 academic year, 800 master's degrees were handed out to engineering majors at NC State.
-Around 10% of these students were from an underrepresented racial-ethnic group, and 26% were women.
+During the most recent year for which we have data, 800 people received their master's degree in engineering from NC State.
+Of these students, 33% were women and 14% were members of underrepresented racial-ethnic groups.

 #12